Deforestation: Current status by continent, region, country

 As of 2019 there is still disagreement about whether the global forest is shrinking or not: "While above-ground biomass carbon stocks are estimated to be declining in the tropics, they are increasing globally due to increasing stocks in temperate and boreal forest.

 Deforestation in many countries—both naturally occurring and human-induced—is an ongoing issue.
 Between 2000 and 2012, 2.3 e6km2 of forests around the world were cut down.
 Deforestation and forest degradation continue to take place at alarming rates, which contributes significantly to the ongoing loss of biodiversity.

 The amount of globally needed agricultural land would be reduced by three quarters if the entire population adopted a vegan diet.

+Forest area increased in Asia between 1990 and 2025, albeit at a lower rate in the most recent decade.
+Forest area also increased over the 35-year period in Europe and to a lesser extent in North and Central America.
+Forest area has declined substantially in Africa and South America since 1990, although the rate of loss slowed in both regions in the decade to 2025.

+An estimated 489 million ha of forest has been lost worldwide through deforestation since 1990, but the rate of loss has slowed.
+The deforestation rate was estimated at 10.9 million ha per year in 2015–2025, down from 13.6 million ha per year in 2000–2015 and 17.6 million ha per year in 1990–2000.
+The rate of forest expansion slowed from 9.88 million ha per year in 2000–2015 to 6.78 million ha per year in the decade to 2025.

 Deforestation is more extreme in tropical and subtropical forests in emerging economies.
 More than half of all plant and land animal species in the world live in tropical forests.
 As a result of deforestation, only 6.2 e6km2 remain of the original 16 e6km2 of tropical rainforest that formerly covered the Earth.
 More than 3.6 million hectares of virgin tropical forest was lost in 2018.